 5. Walk After Meals

-A 10-15 minute walk after eating lowers blood sugar by 15-25%.
-Muscles absorb glucose without needing extra insulin.
+A 10-15 minute walk after eating lowers post-meal glucose by 15-25%.
+Muscles absorb glucose without needing extra hormonal response.

 6. Don’t Skip Meals